abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 teachings in our heads as mere abstractions.
 That would be using the wrong method, because the most essential bit is missing: bringing the Noble Truths into our practice.
-On the other hand, when we do put them into practice and apply them skillfully—that is, when we use the right method—then we are bound to realize beneficial results.
+On the other hand, when we do put them into practice and apply them skillfully---that is, when we use the right method---then we are bound to realize beneficial results.

 Paying attention to the method and its application, putting it into practice, bringing the Four Noble Truths into our experience, reflecting